tedtoal/XPT2046_Touchscreen_TT/README.md

 The mapping class *TS_ILI9341_map* introduced in the previous section also includes functions for calibrating the relationship between touchscreen coordinates and TFT display coordinates.
 Although the default calibration is okay, it isn't as ideal as it could be.
 Touchscreens seem to vary a bit from one to another, and the different rotations also behave differently.

 An example program is provided that illustrates calibration of the touchscreen.
-It also shows how to save the calibration values in EEPROM so it can be retrieved after a power-down of the system, upon powering back up.
+It also shows how to save the calibration values in EEPROM so they can be retrieved following a power-down and powering back up.
 It is described in a following section.

 ## Example programs